+Florida Statute 401.2701 (5) requires students to pass a comprehensive final written and practical examination.
 Students who fail the final exam, but who pass the program, will be allowed one retake on the final written exam for a passing grade.
-Students who fail the practical examination will be allowed up to two retake attempts to pass.
+Students who fail the practical examination will be allowed one retake attempt to pass.

-A passing grade will be recorded as 80%, regardless of actual score achieved on the written or practical re-examination.
+A passing grade will be recorded as 80%, regardless of the actual score achieved on the written or practical re-examination.
 This is equivalent to receiving a grade of "Pass."